Inverbervie: History

 Inverbervie appears in written history at least as far back as the 12th century AD; in a document relating to Arbroath Abbey, Simon of Inverbervie is noted as having witnessed a charter transferring the lands of Balfeith to the Abbey.
 The settlement was formerly a royal burgh from 1342 to 1975 and a parliamentary burgh from 1708 to 1950, the former status being conferred by David II of Scotland for hospitality he and his Queen received when shipwrecked there the previous year when returning from exile.

+The 650th anniversary celebrations of Inverbervie’s royal burgh status was held on 22 June 1992, and marked the 1342 charter traditionally linked to the storm‑driven landing of David II and Queen Margaret.

 The burgh council was based at Inverbervie Town House which was rebuilt in 1840.

-A small harbour in the town was important in early years but despite improvements by Thomas Telford in 1819, disappeared by 1830 owing to the buildup of the shingle bar at the river mouth.

-The first flax spinning mill in Scotland was established here at the Haughs around 1790 and by 1910 there were nine in operation employing 500-600 workers.
-As a result of this, the population of the settlement peaked at over 2,500 around the turn of the 20th century but has since declined owing the downturn in that industry.
+The town would have centered around the town square.
+In the centre lies the Market Cross, which was erected in 1737.